Astronomy Essentials

 Venus in inferior conjunction

 Venus travels one step inward from Earth in orbit around the sun.
 Its orbit is smaller than Earth’s.
 It has less distance to cover.
-And it moves faster in orbit (about 35 km/s in contrast to about 30 km/s for Earth).
-Yet – because Earth travels fast, too – Venus manages to gain a lap on us, going between us and the sun, only about every 19.5 months.
+And it moves faster in orbit (about 35 km/s or 78,300 mph in contrast to about 30 km/s or 67,000 mph for Earth).
+So – because Earth travels fast, too – Venus manages to gain a lap on us, going between us and the sun, about every 19.5 months.
 And, at such times, earthly astronomers say Venus is in inferior conjunction with the sun.
-Venus comes to inferior conjunction in 2023 at 11 UTC (6 a.m.
-CDT) on Sunday, August 13, 2023.
+Venus reaches inferior conjunction in 2026 at 4 UTC on Saturday, October 24, 2026.
+That’s 11 p.m. on October 23 CDT.

 Will you see Venus on the day of inferior conjunction?
 It’s not likely, unless you’re an extremely careful and experienced telescopic and/or photographic observer.
-After all, on the day of inferior conjunction, Venus will be crossing the sky with the sun during the day.
+After all, on the day of inferior conjunction, Venus will be crossing the sky – as a slender crescent – with the sun during the day.
+And sometimes it’s closer to the sun than others.
+Please do not attempt to observe Venus near the sun unless you’re an experienced sun observer.

-In 2023 – moving in a retrograde manner through the constellation Cancer the Crab – Venus will pass south of the sun in our sky at the moment of inferior conjunction, at a comfortable distance of 7.7 degrees.
+In 2026 – moving through the constellation Virgo the Maiden – Venus will pass south of the sun in our sky at the moment of inferior conjunction, at a distance of 6.6 degrees.

 At the moment of inferior conjunction, Venus will officially shift from the evening to the morning sky for all observers on Earth.